debezium/debezium-design-documents/DDD-68.md

 ## Frontend / UI Requirements

-The feature appears in two places on the pipeline detail page.
+The feature appears on the pipeline listing page and in two places on the pipeline detail page.

 ### A. Overview tab: compact progress card